jjfeng/jjfeng.github.io/joining.md

 For both positions, the candidate should:
 * be able to work collaboratively with a team
-* has experience developing in a Linux environment, using git-based workflows, writing in Python/R, use high-performance computing
+* has experience developing in a Linux environment, using git-based workflows, writing in Python, use high-performance computing
 * have interest in analyzing Electronic Health Record (EHR) data and unstructured clinical notes! :)

 ## Applying